Darren Dawson, Dean

 Humanities and social science electives

-All engineering students are required to take a minimum of nine credit hours, three of which are a required economics course, in order to add breadth to their education and to help prepare for a more effective role in society.
+All engineering students are required to take courses in the humanities and social science areas in order to add breadth to their education and to help prepare for a more effective role in society.
+Students must complete courses in at least two areas and must complete at least two courses at a 300 or higher level.

-All humanities and social science courses applied towards degree requirements must be taken for a letter grade (with the exception of national standardized exams such as AP, CLEP, etc.) and also be selected from the most recent list of humanities and social science electives approved by the engineering faculty.
-Students should select courses in order to satisfy requirements for the K-State 8 General Education Program.
-The list of approved Humanities and Social Science courses is available at the engineering student services office and on the engineering advising web page.
+All humanities and social science courses applied towards degree requirements must be taken for a letter grade and also be selected from the most recent list of humanities and social science electives approved by the engineering faculty.
+This list is available at the engineering student services office and on the engineering advising web page.

 Credit by examination

 K-State offers students a variety of quiz-out programs through which a student may earn academic credit in specific courses.
-Engineering students may earn quiz-out credits in mathematics and modern languages.
+Engineering students may earn quiz-out credits in mathematics, modern languages, and speech.

 Many students earn credits by completing Advanced Placement tests.
 Students who have completed these tests should have the Educational Testing Service (ETS) forward an official report of their scores to the Office of Admissions at Kansas State University in order to receive credit.